jiayuan-intel/acrn-hypervisor/doc/getting-started/getting-started.rst

    The kernel build can take 15 minutes or less on a fast computer, but could take two hours or more depending on the performance of your development computer.
-When done, the build generates four Debian packages in the directory above the build root directory:
+When done, the build generates three Debian packages in the directory above the build root directory:

    .. code-block:: bash